Access to Historical Records: Major Initiatives

 - If you have been invited, prepare and submit a complete application to the full Major Initiatives grant announcement via Grants.gov by July 11, 2018.

-- Applicants may consult with the Director of the Access Program, Alexander Lorch (email@example.com), or with the Director for Technology Initiatives, Nancy Melley (firstname.lastname@example.org), during both the preliminary and full proposal project phases.
+- Applicants may consult with the Director for Technology Initiatives, Nancy Melley (email@example.com), during both the preliminary and full proposal project phases.